 Please apply even if your language is not listed above.
 If you have questions about the program or your qualifications, please call (410) 260-3569.

 Steps to Become Listed on the Court Interpreter Registry as a court interpreter:

-- You must attend a 1-Day Introductory Worskhop for Court Interpreter Candidates.
+- You must attend a 1-Day Introductory Workshop for Court Interpreter Candidates.
 The purpose of the 1-day Introductory Workshop is to familiarize the candidates with the State of Maryland court system and the interpreter's role in a courtroom setting.
 (Modes of interpreting and resources available for improving skills are addressed, but actual interpreting skills are not taught.).
 The workshop is language neutral.
-There is a $75 fee for the workshop.

 - Residents of adjoining states may apply for this workshop only if they plan to interpret in the Maryland courts and live within 30 miles of the nearest courthouse in Maryland.
 Maryland residents are given priority.

 - Your next step is to take the Court Interpreter Written Exam.
 The written examination is in English and administered twice a year.
 Additional information about the written exam will be provided at the Introductory workshop.
 The written examination covers a) comprehension of written English vocabulary and idioms, b) common court-related situations and vocabulary and c) knowledge of ethical behavior and professional conduct.

 - You will be invited to take the Language Proficiency Interview (LPI) in English and foreign languages only if you passed the written exam.
 The LPI measures how well the candidate speaks the target language, not their interpreting ability.
 It is a one-on-one telephonic conversation with an interviewer conducted in English and the target language.